docknetwork/token-migration/README.md

 **A compound primary key with transaction hash and eth address is used instead of just transaction hash as multiple calls might be made to the token's contract `transfer` or `transferFrom` from another contract to save fees due to txn overhead.
-But it is assumed that such a contract will not use the same `from` address more than once in a single contract call such that per Eth transaction one sender address is used only once**
+But it is assumed that such a contract will not use the same `from` address more than once in a single contract call such that per Eth transaction one sender address is used only once.
+The compound key also protects against spammers doing a DOS attack where they submit a legitimate holder's transaction hash with they address, thus blocking the legitimate user forever**
 ```
 CREATE TABLE public.requests
 (